 I am very confident that we will see the next wave of insurance start-ups take place in the next 12 to 18 months – we are speaking to a number of them already.
 These things tend to move in cycles and we are at the point of the cycle where there is clearly a space and opportunity for people to live the dream of being an entrepreneur.

 IB: What are the biggest changes you have seen in the insurance industry since you started Hollard in Australia?

-Only three of the top 10 insurance companies from 15 years ago exist in the same form they did back then.
+RE: Only three of the top 10 insurance companies from 15 years ago exist in the same form they did back then.
 Seven of the 10 have either merged, demutualised or been sold.
 There has been an incredible transformation and consolidation of the marketplace, and that is a trend that has played into our hands and allowed us to prosper.

 The second big trend is changes in distribution.
 Fifteen years ago, the primary form of engaging with customers was retail branches.
 The insurance industry converted that infrastructure into call centres, and those centres have seen their traffic go online with breathtaking speed.
 We are now seeing that online traffic go mobile, so how we engage with customers has changed dramatically in 15 years, and how we distribute products has too.

 The most significant force for change in the insurance market will be the entrance of major retailers – not just Coles and Woolworths but the likes of Amazon, Google and Apple too.
 They have an incredible ability to leverage the footprints, customer bases and analytics and their phenomenal retail acumen to become major players in the insurance industry.